 Just before reaching the old Dana Common is a fork in the road where an old Oak tree stands - this was once called Barre Road.
 This oak tree must have been around well before the settlers of Dana arrived and is still, somehow, still standing today.
 Across from this old Oak tree is a series of stone walls that connects back to the road and appears as though it could have been an old, prominent resident who lived along this stretch of road; however, this is just speculation.

 Further down from the Oak tree, just around the corner, lies Dana Common.
 There are pictures setup on posts around the common that show old pictures of the buildings that once stood at these locations.
 For a description of each building, heading in clockwise order from the southern half of the common to the north, see the "Dana Common Buildings" section below.

 After visiting Dana Common, hikers can choose to head back to parking from here, for a 3.9-mile out-and-back hike.
-Alternatively, hikers can continue their hike on to the shores of Quabbin Reservoir out to Grave's Landing for a total hike back to parking of about 8-miles out-and-back.
+Alternatively, hikers can continue their hike out to the shores of Quabbin Reservoir at a location named Graves Landing, for a total hike back to parking of about 8-miles out-and-back.
+To reach Graves Landing, follow our Graves Landing via Skinner Hill Road hiking guide.
 The hike itself is easy since most of the road is flat, with some minor elevation changes in between.